+Includes, but is not limited to:

+Cheating, which includes (but is not limited to)
-- 1. Academic misconduct includes but is not limited to: - o Cheating, which includes but is not limited to: - using or attempting to use another person's answers/work; - purposely exposing or providing answers to another student(s), or failing to take reasonable measures to protect answers from use by another student(s); - unless permitted by the instructor, a student submitting identical or virtually identical assignments/materials for evaluation; - sharing information or answers when doing any assignments, lab reports, tests or examinations, except where the instructor has authorized collaborative work;

-- consulting with another person or unauthorized use or possession of materials or equipment in a lab, test, or examination, including, concealing and accessing such aids outside the evaluation room during the evaluation period (e.g. emergency evacuation, washroom break, etc.); - resubmitting altered test or examination work after it has already been evaluated; - communicating with any person during an exam or test other than the instructor or invigilator; - accessing or attempting to access examinations or tests before the student is authorized to do so; - impersonating another student on a lab, examination or test, or benefiting from the results of such impersonation. - o Plagiarism is the presentation of someone else's work, words or ideas as if they were one's own.
-Plagiarism may be deliberate or accidental and occurs when: - an idea, phrase, sentence or longer passage is submitted as one's own work; - one hands in someone else's partial or entire paper, whether bought, stolen or acquired on the Internet, as one's own; - ideas are summarized or paraphrased without acknowledgement in in-text citations, footnotes/endnotes or by other accepted academic practices; and - sources of thought and writing are not referenced. - o Fabrication is the invention of information or citations in academic work. - Preventing access to information or material occurs when a student denies others from fair and equal access to college facilities or resources, including library resources. - Facilitating academic dishonesty is knowingly or negligently making academic work available to others to copy, or concealing information related to an incident of academic misconduct. - o Resubmission of marked work occurs when the same or substantially the same essay, project or research paper is submitted for credit in more than one course without instructor permission, whether the earlier submission was at CNC or another institution. - o Other: Any behaviour that undermines the College's ability to evaluate a student's academic achievement, or any behaviour that a student knew, or reasonably ought to have known, could gain them or others unearned academic advantage or benefit, is a violation of academic integrity. - 2.
-Removal from a course or program is the involuntary removal of a student from the affected course or their current program for the balance of the semester, and a specified period of time, indefinitely or permanently thereafter.
+- using or attempting to use another person's answers/work; - purposely exposing or providing answers to another student(s), or failing to take reasonable measures to protect answers from use by another student(s); - unless permitted by the instructor, a student submitting identical or virtually identical assignments/materials for evaluation; - sharing information or answers when doing any assignments, lab reports, tests or examinations, except where the instructor has authorized collaborative work; - consulting with another person or unauthorized use or possession of materials or equipment in a lab, test, or examination, including, concealing and accessing such aids outside the evaluation room during the evaluation period (e.g. emergency evacuation, washroom break, etc.); - resubmitting altered test or examination work after it has already been evaluated; - communicating with any person during an exam or test other than the instructor or invigilator; - accessing or attempting to access examinations or tests before the student is authorized to do so; - o impersonating another student on a lab, examination or test, or benefiting from the results of such impersonation.

+Plagiarism is when students claim, use, and or submit work that is not their own.
+It may be deliberate or accidental.
+Examples may include (but are not limited to):

+- o an idea, phrase, sentence or longer passage taken from someone else's work is submitted as one's own work; - words, ideas or images are generated on technology and submitted as if they were one's own. - a partial or entire paper, whether bought, stolen or acquired and/or generated on any mode of technology, is submitted as one's own work; - ideas are summarized or paraphrased without acknowledgement in in-text citations, footnotes/endnotes or by other accepted academic practices; and - o sources of thought and writing are not referenced.

+Fabrication is the invention of information or citations in academic work.

+Preventing access to information or material occurs when a student denies others from fair and equal access to college facilities or resources, including library resources.

+Facilitating academic dishonesty is knowingly or negligently making academic work available to others to copy, or concealing information related to an incident of academic misconduct.

+Resubmission of marked work occurs when the same or substantially the same essay, project or research paper is submitted for credit in more than one course without instructor permission, whether the earlier submission was at CNC or another institution.

+Other: Any behaviour that undermines the College's ability to evaluate a student's academic achievement, or any behaviour that a student knew, or reasonably ought to have known, could gain them or others unearned academic advantage or benefit, is a violation of academic integrity.

+Removal (from a course or program)

+The involuntary removal of a student from the affected course or their current program for the balance of the semester, and a specified period of time, indefinitely or permanently thereafter.
 This includes being assigned a failing grade (either Fail "F" or Unsuccessful "U") in the relevant course/program.
 A written record is kept in the student's file in the Office of the Registrar.

+Suspension